Shaunson26/boundariesNSW/README.md

 ### simplify_map

 The default maps are often of too high resolution for regular tasks and take time to plot.
-We can simply the maps using `simplify_map`
+We can simplify the maps using `simplify_map()`.
+This is just a wrapper to the `rmapshaper::ms_simplify(keep_proportion = 0.1, keep_shapes = TRUE)`.
+You will find that plotting is faster, and that boundaries are less fuzzy when you do this.

 ``` r
 library(ggplot2)